muratk3n/thirdwave/en/README.md

 ---

 Yes.
-They can be lied to, convinved on things against their interest, which all suggest direct democracy / "polling to decide on policy direction" style of governence cannot work.
+They can be lied to, convinved on things against their interest, which all suggest direct democracy, or "polling to decide on policy direction" style of governence cannot work.

 "People were misled by Brexit, does that mean they cannot judge most policies?"